AdobeDocs/commerce-admin.en/help/systems/data-import-product-images.md

    >[!TIP]
    >
-   >Leave the **Images File Directory** blank to use the `<Magento-root-folder>/var/import/images` directory.
+   >Leave _[!UICONTROL Images File Directory]_ blank to use the `<Magento-root-folder>/var/import/images` directory.
 Beginning with Adobe Commerce and Magento Open Source version 2.3.2, this is the default import images base directory.

    If importing multiple images for a single `sku`, insert the images in a column named `additional_images` (add the column if not already added), separated by commas.
 Example: `image02.jpg,image03.jpg`